Tympanometry : A Middle Ear Test And its Purpose, Risks & Procedure

 Classification of Tympanogram

-The graphs obtained after conducting Tympanometry are classified into following types based on the compliance and the peak of the graph:
+The graphs obtained after conducting tympanometry are classified into following types based on the compliance and the peak of the graph:

-- Normal functioning of the middle ear
+- presence of hole inside the ear drum,

 - No identifiable peak in the graph

 Type B – high indicates middle ear involvement from a perforation.
 It shoes no identifiable peak in the graph.
 This type shows normal limit exceeded by ear canal volume equivalently, much more than 1.5 cm3

 Type C also resembles a teepee, although it is shifted negatively on the graph.
 This shows presence of negative pressure inside the middle ear space.
 This type of condition is usually shown in constant allergy congestion, or sinus.
 In some of the cases it also shows the end-stages of ear infection or cold, possible Tympanic Membrane retraction and eustachian Tube dysfunctions, just seen before or after effusion.
 It indicates compliance from 0.3 to 1.5 ml.